kboroz/TimeSeriesPrediction/README.md

 We try to fill the gap from elemantary time-series tools to the most recent develpoments in the field.

 Application and usability are our main drivers.
-Watch the YouTube-videos - try out the Python notebooks.
+Watch the Videos - try out the Python notebooks.

 Get happy and more proficient with your own time-series data.